SowmyaVisvanathan/crypt-exp-8/README.md

 ![image](https://github.com/user-attachments/assets/0cc91a97-276a-45f3-a755-38a359c819df)

 ### Result
-Implementation of Data Encryption Standard to encrypt and decrypt was successfull.
+Implementation of Data Encryption Standard to encrypt and decrypt was successful.